 Key features

-One of the most notable characteristics of Pluto is its size.
-With an approximate diameter of around 2,370 kilometers, Pluto is significantly smaller than traditional planets in the solar system.
-In fact, its size is comparable to that of some moons of other planets, such as Earth's moon, which led to its reclassification as dwarf planet in 2006 by the International Astronomical Union.
+One of Pluto's most notable characteristics is its size.
+With an approximate diameter of around 2,370 kilometers, Pluto is significantly smaller than the traditional planets of the solar system.
+In fact, its size is comparable to that of some moons of other planets, such as Earth's moon, which led to its reclassification as a dwarf planet in 2006 by the International Astronomical Union.
+You can find out more about how it was classified at .

 Another notable feature is its elliptical and inclined orbit.
-Unlike the more circular, aligned orbits of the inner and outer planets, Pluto's orbit is highly elliptical and tilted significantly relative to the orbital plane of the major planets.
+Unlike the more circular and aligned orbits of the inner and outer planets, the orbit of is highly elliptical and significantly inclined relative to the orbital plane of the major planets.
 This means that at certain times, Pluto is closer to the Sun than Neptune, which last occurred between 1979 and 1999.
+You can find out more about its orbital peculiarities in the order of the planets.

-Additionally, Pluto has a moon known as Charon, which is large enough that some scientists consider it a binary system rather than a planet and its moon.
-This binary system is peculiar due to its size and relative proximity, making it a fascinating object of study for scientists.
+Furthermore, Pluto It has a moon known as Charon, which is large enough that some scientists consider it a binary system rather than a planet and its moon.
+This binary system is unique due to its size and relative proximity, making it a fascinating object of study for scientists.

 The composition of Pluto is also an object of interest.
 It is believed to be composed mainly of rock and ice, with a surface covered by a layer of ice made of methane, nitrogen and carbon monoxide.
 However, its exact composition and the presence of possible geological features remain topics of active research.